Matawan Regional High School: Music

 Music has deep roots at Matawan.
 In 1895, the New York Press ran a statewide competition to determine the most popular new school in the budding New Jersey school system.
 Matawan returned the most coupons, defeating its nearest competitor by 40,000 votes, thereby winning a Chickering and Sons piano.

 Marching band

 The Matawan Marching Huskies band won the national championships in Jacksonville, Florida, in 1977.
-They are led by band director Kevin Cotter.
+They are led by band director Noel Beers.

 In the 2011 season, the Marching Huskies finished first in the Tournament of Bands (TOB) Group II Chapter X (Greater NYC Metro) Championships with a score of 93.0.
 The chapter title was the first for the band since 2006.
 They ended the season with a 3rd-place finish at the TOB Atlantic Coast Championships in Hershey, Pennsylvania with a score of 95.5, earning the Marching Huskies not only their highest-ever placement at the ACCs, but their highest score in school history.

+In the 2024 season, the Marching Huskies finished first in the USBands Group 1A State Championships in South Brunswick, New Jersey with a score of 92.4.
+The band also achieved best overall effect, music, visual, and colorguard.
+The band ended the season with a second place finish at the USBands A Class National Championships in Allentown, Pennsylvania with a score of 95.0, also achieving best effect and colorguard.

 Staff

-The school's principal is Aaron Eyler, who is assisted by three assistant principals.
+The school's principal is Mike Wells, who is assisted by two assistant principals.